 Foucault’s Confessions (2021) :: SERIES

-This series of virtual talks will take place on Tuesdays and Thursdays at 11:00 Houston/12:00 NYC/18:00 Paris & Johannesburg.
-Each session will last one hour, featuring a speaker’s paper for 30-45 minutes, followed by discussion.
-These twice-a-week talks will promote continuity as a series, without the constraints of a virtual marathon.
-Many of these talks will be recorded and will constitute an ongoing resource for viewers around the world.
+This series of virtual talks took place on Tuesdays and Thursdays at 11:00 Houston/12:00 NYC/18:00 Paris & Johannesburg.
+Each session lasts approximately one hour, featuring a speaker’s paper for 30-45 minutes, followed by discussion.
+These twice-a-week talks enabled continuity as a series, without the constraints of a virtual marathon.
+These talks were recorded and constitute an ongoing resource for viewers around the world.

 We are particularly enthusiastic about the conversations between speakers on Foucault’s “last decade” (1974-1984) rethinking bodies, sexuality, and biopolitics, historical forms of ethics as care of the self and of the other, possibilities for resistance to oppressive norms, and theoretical challenges “to think differently, instead of legitimating what is already known.”
 Contextualizing Foucault’s Confessions of the Flesh is vital for the reading of this book and the general understanding of its relation to his developing theories of subjectivity, sexual ethics, and truth-telling.
 Les Aveux de la chair includes research from his 1978-1982 lectures, is based on the draft manuscript submitted to Gallimard in 1982, and includes Foucault’s handwritten edits in 1984.